The Final Terror: Plot

 A young couple named Jim and Lori lose control of their motorbike while riding in a forest.
 With Jim hurt, Lori finds no help and returns, only to find Jim dead hanging from a tree before she is killed by a trap.
 Weeks later, a group of campers consisting of Dennis, Margaret, Windy, Marco, Nathaniel, Boone, Eggar, Vanessa, Mike, and Melanie, arrive at the forest.
-The group makes a clearing and spend the night around a bonfire telling a story about a young woman who was raped and became insane, so she was put in a local mental institution, where she gave birth to a baby boy who was taken from her.
+The group makes a clearing and spend the night around a bonfire telling a story about a young teenager who was raped and became insane, so she was put in a local mental institution, where she gave birth to a baby boy who was taken from her.
 When the boy was 19, he took his mother from the institution and released her to live in the forest.

 The next morning, the group discover that Marco and Eggar are missing.
 While the others search for them, Mike takes a swim with Melanie and later they have sex, during which Mike is stabbed to death by a camouflaged killer who then kidnaps Melanie.
 Nathaniel and Dennis find an abandoned cabin containing an old grave.
 Dennis enters the cabin and Nathaniel hears him scream, only for it to be a prank by Dennis trying to scare him.
 While searching the cabin for food and items, they find a severed wolf's head in a cabinet and are shaken before returning to the camp.